jazcarate/cukbuk/README.md

 ## TODO
-- Rest of the units
+- Area and Temp units
-- Kilo units?